SalikChodhary/go-slack-bot/README.md

 # go-slack-bot
-Slack bot written in golang
+Slack bot written in golang.
+Bot can easily understand and respond to many greetings, and can answer some general knowledge questions like - "Who is the president of USA?"
 # Setup
 1. Get a token for slack bot, wit.ai and Wolfram Alpha API OR contact me for some access tokens, and to be invited to a slack channel
 2. Replace your tokens with the placeholders in start_bot.sh.